toralf/torutils/README.md

 ### Firewall scripts
 *ipv4-rules.sh* and *ipv6-rules.sh* blocks ip addresses DDoS'ing the local Tor relays.
-They implement 2 rules for IPv4 and IPv6 respectively:
+They implement 2 rules for IPv4 and IPv6 respectively for a remote ip address connecting to the local ORPort :

-- no more than 2 connections
+- <=  2 inbound connections (if there's >1 relay running), 1 otherwise
-- no more than 11 connection attempts within 5 minutes
+- <= 11 new inbound connection attempts within 5 minutes

-from the same ip address to the local relay ORPort.
 A blocked ip address is released after 30 minutes, if it no longer violates the rules.
 Technically addresses are stored in a so-called [ipset](https://ipset.netfilter.org/).